leelavg/blog/content/posts/kadalu-csi/index.md

 As stated earlier script for setup and teardon of `k3d` cluster is available [here](https://github.com/leelavg/forge/blob/master/adhoc/k3d-kadalu.sh), you have been warned, don't run without checking it.

 It may seem that we have covered a lot of ground but I had to intentionally drop off some excerpts.
 I'll be continuing with exploring another component of Kadalu storage in later posts and add any points missed in current post.
-Stay tuned {{emoji(i=":eyes:")}}
+Stay tuned :eyes: